lokendra-singh-rao/accident-detection-using-yolov8/README.md

 - Next, the model was trained with 25 epochs and over 3000 images using the yolov8 train command.
 Next, the trained model was used to perform validation and testing.

+### Training Results
+- You can get the google colab jupyter notebook and training, validation and testing results on <a src="https://drive.google.com/drive/folders/14IkrtwecfqIPW-AQ6uR_YUWlo-fwZjBk?usp=sharing">Training Results</a>

-## Challenges faced
+## Challenges Faced
 - Took long enough to find required dataset and then filtering the best frames out of all data found as most of the data is of low quality and bad resolution which is not suitable for machine learning.
 - Didn't had idea of what parameters should be used in training the model like number of epochs, batch size, number of workers, etc.
 - Faced failures in training models initially as we had no idea that how much frames should be trained, initially we were training 300-500 images and hoping to get good results but failed and wasted time.

-## Results
-- You can get the google colab jupyter notebook and training, validation and testing results on https://drive.google.com/drive/folders/1Yh56CJvFXfS9iJsxpZCZhpwBf45vL6uZ?usp=sharing

 ## Learning from the Project